Skip to content

 Spring and autumn are the most popular seasons for the Annapurna Poon Hill Trek.
 October, November, and September are autumnal months.
 Meanwhile, spring spans from March through May, characterized by a moderate amount of sunshine and relatively low precipitation.

-Additionally, beautiful views of the mountains can be found here.
-For those undeterred by winter (December, January, and February), 8 days Poon Hill to Annapurna Base Camp treks are also possible, albeit requiring appropriate clothing for the cold and snow.
+Additionally, beautiful mountain views are available here.
+For those undeterred by winter (December, January, and February), 8-day Poon Hill to Annapurna Base Camp treks are also possible, albeit requiring appropriate clothing for the cold and snow.
 Similarly, you can complete the Annapurna Base Camp Poon Hill trek in the summer months (June, July, and August) with suitable gear and careful planning.

 ABC via Poon Hill Trek Difficulty